 ANAHEIM, Calif. — The risk of unavoidable catastrophic collisions between objects in low Earth orbit (LEO) will continue to grow despite mitigation efforts and will only be solved by physically removing spent vehicles and dead satellites, the U.S. Defense Advanced Research Projects Agency (Darpa) warns.
 Darpa says since January 2007 there has been a 50% increase in the number of cataloged debris objects, largely due to the intentional destruction of the Fengyun-1C satellite by the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Darpa Issues Grim Warning On Space Collisions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Darpa Issues Grim Warning On Space Collisions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.